misalibaytb/uptime/README.md

 # uptime
-my custom "uptimerobot" made by misaliba from michlip.eu
+my custom "uptimerobot" made by misalibaytb from michlip.eu

 <h1>I will program this coming soon!!</h1>